melscoop/melscoop/README.md

 - 🔭 I’m currently working in the Code2Cloud team helping others use Actions, Packages and CodeQL
-- 💬 Ask me about anything github, Debian, cat, crypto or Fortnite related
+- 💬 Ask me about anything GitHub, Linux, cat, crypto or Fortnite related
 - 📫 How to reach me: here
 - ⚡ Fun fact: Debian was named using a combo of it's creator's name (Ian) and his wife's name (Debbie)